-Recorded with a Pono Acacia Tenor Deluxe (ATD) ukulele and a Sennheiser e 914 microphone.
+Recorded with a Pono Acacia Tenor Deluxe (ATD) ukulele and a Line Audio CM4 microphone.

 Recorded with a Taylor 912ce (Rosewood/Spruce, with Elixir Nanoweb Phosphor Bronze HD Light strings) and a Neumann TLM 102 microphone.

-For your listening pleasure here is another collection of Ki Ho’alu a/k/a Hawaiian Slack Key guitar instrumentals.
-This compilation is an alternate mix from another one recently posted on my other channel (Blue Sky Guitar), and includes a few classic chestnuts – or rather, kukui nuts maybe – as well as original songs.
-The songs here are both energetic and relaxed, though I’d say the overall vibe is relaxing.
+This video features a collection of Ki Ho’alu a/k/a Hawaiian Slack Key guitar instrumental covers I have performed, recorded, and assembled here for your listening pleasure.
+These are songs by various slack key legends such as Gabby Pahinui, Ray Kane, Leonard Kwan, Keola Beamer, Fred Punahoa, Sonny Chillingworth, Atta Isaacs, Dennis Kamakahi, and Ledward Ka’apana – all slack key guitar masters who have been influential to me as well as many others.
+This compilation includes both energetic and relaxed tunes, though I’d say the overall vibe is relaxing.
 I like to listen to some of those longer “relaxing music” videos while working on the computer and became inspired to produce some videos featuring my own performances.
 Hope you enjoy.